CHEESY STUFFED ITALIAN SAUSAGES

 Home » Recipes » Meaty Mains » STUFFED SAUSAGES RECIPE

-As iiiiiif Italian Sausage could get any better.
+As iiiiiif Italian sausage could get any better.
 Am I right?!
 BUT WAIT.
 I’ma just stop you right there, sista.
 (Or brotha…we don’t discriminate!)
 I meaaaan, we ALREADY KNOW it’s super flavourful on it’s own or stuffed into things like portobello mushrooms and bell peppers.
 It’s great left whole thrown on a sheet pan with some veggies for a quick and easy weeknight meal.

 BUT.
 What if I told you that I might have actually found a way to quite possibly make it better?!
 What if I told you that while, YES, yes we can ALL agree that it don’t need much fixing up to make more delicious, I think I’ve accomplished to somehow do exactly that?!
 You see… we can probably all also agree that melty, ooey, gooey, bubbly cheese just makes everything better, too.
 Throw some fresh chopped basil and tomato sauce into the mix and I think by now, you see where I’m going with this. *Drools*